otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/04-postgresql-and-object-relational-mapper.md

 ![](<../resources (ignore)/img/04/postman-4.PNG>)

-This is an example of a `PUT` by Id request.
+This is an example of a `PUT` by Id request. **Note:** You do not need to provide all the fields.
+You can provide only the fields that you want to update.

 ![](<../resources (ignore)/img/04/postman-5.PNG>)